beginning of content

 What is the function of the heart?

-The function of the heart is to pump blood around your body to supply tissues (body cells) with nutrition and oxygen.
-The heart pumps blood to the lungs, where it take in oxygen.
-This oxygen-rich blood then returns to the heart to be pumped to the rest of the body via arteries.
-The heart delivers blood to its own muscular tissue via the coronary arteries.
+Your heart pumps blood to your lungs, where it picks up oxygen.
+This oxygen-rich blood then returns to your heart to be pumped to the rest of your body through arteries.

 What are the different parts of the heart?